Geospatial-Computer-Vision-Group/agri-pretext/README.md

 ## Acknowledgments

-This research addresses critical challenges in agricultural monitoring using satellite imagery, with applications in crop mapping, yield prediction, and field delineation.
+This research addresses critical challenges in agricultural monitoring using self-supervised learning on satellite imagery, with applications in crop mapping, yield prediction, and field delineation.

 ## Contact